EC-Release/sdk/README.md

 [![Travis branch](https://img.shields.io/travis/rust-lang/rust/master.svg)](https://travis-ci.org/)
 ## Vision
 At EC Agent, as developers/contributors, we believe that-
- * Computer network should operate beyond realms.
+ * Computer network should operate beyond politics/realms.
  * No users be asked to give away privacy in exchange for information.
  * No one should govern people's privacy, work, or devices, other than themselves.
  * There is no best practice, but rather always are better practices.